East Wanneroo District Structure Plan

 How is the natural environment protected under the East Wanneroo District Structure Plan?

-The structure plan recognises the significant environmental and landscape values of the area, in particular the existing lake system, Bush Forever sites and the adjacent State Forest areas, and supports future development that enhances and protects these.
+The DSP plan recognises the environmental and landscape values of the area, in particular the lake system, Bush Forever sites and State Forest areas, and supports future development that enhances and protects these.

-Parklands in the structure plan area are centred around five existing lakes, with proposed links connecting the parklands with landscaped boulevards and adjacent development.
+Planned parklands will be centred around five existing lakes, with links connecting the parklands with landscaped boulevards and adjacent development.